scriptorron/indi_pylibcamera/README.md

 ## Saving a Configuration
 The driver allows you to save up to 6 different configurations.
 The "Options" tab has 3 controls for that:
-- You to select which of the 6 configurations you want to save, load or delete with control "Configs".
+- One to select which of the 6 configurations you want to save, load or delete with control "Configs".
 - "Config Name" allows you to give the configuration a name.
 This is optional.
 It only helps you to remember what this configuration is made for.
 - The buttons in "Configuration" trigger the actions: